 A student entering on Conditional Admission I must enroll in ASKL 1011 Transition Seminar.
-The academic load of a student on Conditional Admission I, Conditional Admission II, Probation I, or Probation II must not exceed 14.5 hours, except by permission of the Coordinator of Academic Services.
+The academic load of a student on Conditional Admission I or Conditional Admission II must not exceed 15 hours, except by permission of the Academic Success Center Director.